 Embryo-foetal toxicity

 Alecensa may cause foetal harm when administered to a pregnant woman.
-Female patients of child-bearing potential receiving Alecensa, must use highly effective contraceptive methods during treatment and for at least 5 weeks following the last dose of Alecensa (see sections 4.5, 4.6 and 5.3).
-Male patients with female partners of child-bearing potential must use highly effective contraceptive methods during treatment and for at least 3 months following the last dose of Alecensa (see sections 4.6 and 5.3).
+Female patients of childbearing potential receiving Alecensa, must use highly effective contraceptive methods during treatment and for at least 5 weeks following the last dose of Alecensa (see sections 4.5, 4.6 and 5.3).
+Male patients with female partners of childbearing potential must use highly effective contraceptive methods during treatment and for at least 3 months following the last dose of Alecensa (see sections 4.6 and 5.3).

 Lactose intolerance